andrewhopper/atomic/readme.md

 ## 🔬 How It Works

-### Model Bidding System

-The core innovation of Atomic is its real-time bidding system where models compete for microtasks:

-1. **Task Decomposition**: Break complex requests into atomic microtasks
-2. **Bid Collection**: Models submit bids based on confidence, cost, and latency
-3. **Optimal Selection**: The bidding system selects the most efficient model for each task
-4. **Performance Tracking**: Results feed back into future bidding decisions

-This approach is inspired by ad exchanges but optimized for AI model execution, ensuring each task is handled by the most appropriate model.

 #### Example: Dynamic Model Selection and Early Termination

 The following diagram illustrates how Atomic dynamically selects between models and can terminate underperforming streams: